 Sarah Williams, MPH, Patient Safety Project Manager, began her role as a Project Manager for the Department of Quality and Safety in June 2017 where she assists and oversees projects associated with patient safety.
 Prior to joining Brigham and Women’s Hospital, Sarah earned a Master of Public Health degree from Boston University where she concentrated in healthcare management.
 At Boston University School of Public Health, she pursued opportunities focused on quality and process improvement initiatives.
 Sarah completed her Bachelor of Art in Biology with a focus in Neuroscience at Assumption College in Worcester, MA.

-Jo Ann David-Kasdan, RN, MS, SM, Lead Program Manager, is a Lead Program Manager in the Department of Quality and Safety at Brigham and Women’s Hospital.
-Prior to joining the Department of Quality and Safety in 2012 she most recently worked at Massachusetts General Hospital.
-She has had extensive clinical experience and has been involved in a wide range of projects including overall quality improvement in the care of patients with diabetes, heart failure and HIV, pediatric weight-based dosing, adverse events, and race and gender issues in kidney transplantation.
+Jo Ann David-Kasdan, RN, MS, SM, Lead Program Manager, earned a Bachelor of Science degree in Nursing from the University of Wisconsin-Madison, a Master of Science degree in Nursing from Boston University, and a Master of Science degree in Health Policy and Management from the Harvard School of Public Health.
+Prior to joining the Department of Quality and Safety in 2012, she most recently worked at Massachusetts General Hospital.
+She has had extensive clinical experience and has been involved in a wide range of quality improvement projects in various service lines, including the care of patients with diabetes, heart failure, and HIV, pediatric weight-based dosing, adverse events, and race and gender issues in kidney transplantation.
 At BWH, she focuses on hospital-wide quality and reporting initiatives and spends a significant amount of time reviewing and improving patient safety indicators.

 Kelly Peters, MS, Senior Program Manager, earned a Bachelor of Science in Biology from Loyola University Chicago and a Master of Science in Exercise Science with a concentration in Public Health from Northeastern University.
 She completed her Master's clinical internship at Brigham and Women’s Hospital Department of Cardiology/Radiology.
 Prior to joining the Department of Quality and Safety, she worked as a Clinical Exercise Physiologist at Newton-Wellesley Hospital in the Department of Cardiology.
 As a member of the BWH Quality Team, Kelly previously focused on quality and reporting initiatives, including Emergency Department throughput, Get with the Guidelines Heart Failure, tobacco cessation, pain management, care coordination, and endoscopy.
 Currently, Kelly co-chairs the Brigham Health Sepsis Taskforce and focuses on reporting and quality improvement initiatives related to sepsis.